UMAprotocol/UMIPs/UMIPs/umip-157.md

 [RootBundleExecuted](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L157-L166) events
 should be queried to find the preceding `RootBundleExecuted` event.
 This means identifying the most recent `RootBundleExecuted` event with a `chainId` matching the `repaymentChainId` and [identifying the `runningBalanceValue` at the index of the `l1Token`](#matching-l1-tokens-to-running-balances-or-net-send-amounts).

 For each tuple of `l1Token` and `repaymentChainId`, we should have computed a total running balance value.
+There are two cases to consider.

+The first is when the running balance value for this token is positive or 0.
+In that case, we follow the following
-Determine if the absolute value of this running balance is > [`TOKEN_TRANSFER_THRESHOLD`](#global-constants) of the total value of all LP tokens for this
+logic: if the running balance is > the [`transferThreshold`](#token-constants) for this token, set net send amount to the running balance and set the running balance to 0.

-`l1Token` at the `ProposeRootBundle` event that came before the one being evaluated (process described above).
+The other case is when the running balance is negative.
+In that case, the logic is a bit more complex:
-If this passes the threshold, then set net send amount to the running balance value and set the running balance value to 0.
+- If the running balance value for this token is < the "threshold" value in [`spokeTargetBalances`](#token-constants) for this token is < the absolute value of this running balance, leave the running balance set to its current value and set the net send amount for this token to 0.
+- Otherwise, subtract the absolute value of the running balance from the "target" value in [`spokeTargetBalances`](#token-constants).
+If the result is positive (this should not happen under correct configurations), set it to 0.
+- Set net send amount to that value and subtract that value from the running balance.

 Take the above running balances and net send amounts and group them by only `repaymentChainId` and sort by `repaymentChainId`.
 Within each group, sort by `l1Token`.
 If there are more than [`MAX_POOL_REBALANCE_LEAF_SIZE`](#global-constants) `l1Tokens`, a particular chain's leaf will